The Man from Funeral Range

 The Man from Funeral Range is a lost 1918 American silent Western film directed by Walter Edwards and written by Monte M. Katterjohn and W.E.
 Wilkes.
 The film stars Wallace Reid, Ann Little, Lottie Pickford, Willis Marks, Tully Marshall, and George A. McDaniel.
 The film was released on October 6, 1918, by Paramount Pictures.

 Plot

+The story centers around a prospector named Harry Webb who returns to town from the desolate Funeral Range.
+He falls in love with a cabaret singer, Janice Williams.
+A series of unfortunate events leads to Harry being falsely accused of a crime he did not commit.
+To protect Janice, he takes the blame.
+Sentenced to death, Harry escapes from the train and disappears into the desert.
+He eventually returns, disguised, with a plan to clear his name.
+Through a dramatic turn of events, the real culprit is exposed, and Harry's innocence is finally proven.
+He is reunited with Janice and can finally live a life free from injustice.